Statute of Limitations for Personal Injury in Tampa, FL

 There are certain exceptions to the time limit imposed by Florida’s statute of repose.
 The first involves medical malpractice cases in which healthcare providers engage in fraud, misrepresentation, or concealment to hide the evidence of their malpractice.
-These circumstances are rare, but when they occur, the statute of repose may be extended to a total of seven years.
+These circumstances are rare, but when they occur, an extension of the statute of repose up to a total of seven years may be possible.

 Another exception is for medical malpractice claims involving children under the age of eight.
-Under Florida law, the usual statute of repose cannot be applied to bar legal action on behalf of a child injured by medical malpractice before the child’s eighth birthday.
+Under Florida law, the usual statute of repose does not apply to bar legal action on behalf of a child injured by medical malpractice before the child’s eighth birthday.
 However, the two-year statute of limitations still applies, so a child’s parent or guardian has just two years after the date they know or should know of the medical malpractice to file a lawsuit.